duckduckgo/p5-app-duckpan/README.md

 duckpan env rm <name>
 ```

-Remove an environment variable from duckpan
+Remove an environment variable from duckpan.